The Sword in the Stone (novel)

 The Sword in the Stone is a 1938 novel by British writer T. H. White.
 First published by Collins in the United Kingdom as a stand-alone work, it later became the first part of a tetralogy, The Once and Future King.
-A fantasy of the boyhood of King Arthur (in the story an orphan named Wart who draws the sword from a stone to discover his true identity), it is a sui generis work which combines elements of legend, history, fantasy and comedy.
+A fantasy of the boyhood of King Arthur, it is a sui generis work which combines elements of legend, history, fantasy, and comedy.
 Walt Disney Productions adapted the story to an animated film, and the BBC adapted it to radio.

 Time included the novel in its list of the 100 Best Young-Adult Books of All Time.
 In 2014, The Sword in the Stone was awarded a retrospective Hugo Award for Best Novel for 1939.

 Background

 The premise is that Arthur's youth, not dealt with in Sir Thomas Malory's Le Morte d'Arthur (1485), was a time when he was tutored by Merlyn to prepare him for the use of power and royal life.
 Merlyn magically turns him into various animals at times, and he also has more human adventures.
 The setting is loosely based on Medieval England, and in places it incorporates White's considerable knowledge of medieval culture (e.g., hunting, falconry and jousting).
 However, it makes no attempt at consistent historical accuracy, and incorporates some obvious anachronisms.